Video hosted by Apple at devstreaming-cdn.apple.com

 When you walk out of here, I want you to think about the Flow Layout as your new best friend.
 The Flow Layout is the thing that you want to go home and play with tonight when you roll out Collection View and you want to see what it's capable of, what kind of powers that it can bring into your life for creating new, beautiful UI.
 It's really, really powerful.

-: One thing I could do is to actually add a gesture recognizer on my collection view and just change the distance and that reference point on my layout is just a parameter, right?
-Just call the setter.
+thing I could do is to actually add a gesture recognizer on my collection view and just change the distance and that reference point on my layout is just a parameter, right?
+Just called the setter.
 So let's pinch.
 And move.
 And I'm just changing two things.
 Set distance.
 Set point.
 That's all.
-And what happens is the layout invalidates the collection view, compute the new state for the cell, set everything to the right place.
+And what happens is the layout invalidates.
+The connection view computes the new state for the cell, set everything to the right place.
 Again, it's just a few lines of code.

 But what if I just call setDistance, setReferencePoint?
 What's going to happen?
-Well, in that case, we change the parameters of that layout, so the layout is going to jump in the next state, which visually is maybe not what I want.
-So what we can do is use this fine-grained, blog-based update mechanism.
-So we can ask the CollectionView to actually animate when changing a parameter in code. for a layout.
+Well, in that case, we change the parameter for that layout.
+So the layout is going to jump in the next state, which visually is maybe not what I want.
+So what we can do is use this fine-grained, block-based update mechanism.
+So we can ask the CollectionView to actually animate when changing a parameter in code for layout.
 No ends.

 So, you can do some really crazy layout.
 Please talk to your designer before.
-Things like circle layouts, wave layouts, grid-back layouts-- maybe not grid-back layouts.
+Things like circle layouts, wave layouts, grid bag-- maybe not grid bag layouts.
 And that one is actually quite interesting.
-Remember in my first layout, the grid one, I was adding and removing items from my data source, and cells would just appear and disappear, or even animate.
+Remember in my first layout, the grid one, I was adding and removing items from my data source.
+And cells would just appear and disappear, or even animate.
 What happens in that case?
 Well, we try to do the right thing, which is we're going to actually add the cell at the right position or just fade out a cell when we remove an item.

 Everything should just work out of the box.
 One thing you can do when you implement a custom layout, you can define the initial position for a cell when it's appearing.
 You can define the final state for a cell when it's disappearing.
 And what is that initial and final state?
-Well, again, it's that UICollectionViewLayout attribute that define cell position.
+Well, again, it's that UI correction view layout attributes that define cell position.

-Cell size, cell opacity, a simple transform, and you can do things like that.
-And that was adding a cell, but you can get creative for deletion.
-Okay, so that was quite a simple layout.
+cell size, cell opacity, a simple transform, and you can do things like that.
+And that was adding a cell.
+But you can get creative for deletion.
+OK.
+So that was quite a simple layout.
 Because that transform actually, it's a CA transform 3D.
-So, what could you do with that?
+So what could you do with that?
 Something like that.